Illinois vs. Charlotte NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Illinois and its opponents have combined for 55 points -- this matchup's point total -- just twice this season.
+- Illinois and its opponents have combined for 55 points just two times this season.

-- Charlotte's games have gone over 55 points in two opportunities this season.
+- Charlotte and its opponents have combined to score more than 55 points in two games this season.

-- Saturday's total is five points higher than the combined 50 PPG average of the two teams.
+- The two teams combine to average 50 points per game, five less than the over/under in this contest.

 - The 51.1 combined points per game that these two squads have allowed this season are 3.9 fewer than the 55 total in this contest.

-- The average total in Fighting Illini games this season is 55.7, 0.7 points more than Saturday's over/under of 55.
+- The Fighting Illini and their opponents have scored an average of 55.7 points per game in 2021, 0.7 more than Saturday's total.

-- In 2021, games involving the 49ers have averaged a total of 59.4 points, 4.4 more than the set over/under in this contest.
+- The 59.4 PPG average total in 49ers games this season is 4.4 points more than this game's over/under.

 Illinois Stats and Trends

-- In Illinois' five games this year, it has three wins against the spread.
+- Illinois has played five games, with three wins against the spread.

 - Illinois' games this year have gone over the total in two out of five opportunities (40%).

-- When Illinois scores more than 24.3 points, it is 1-1 against the spread and 1-1 overall.
+- Illinois is 1-1 against the spread and 1-1 overall in games when it puts up more than 24.3 points.

-- The Fighting Illini have five giveaways this season, while the 49ers have five takeaways .
+- The Fighting Illini have five turnovers this season, equal to the number of takeaways for the 49ers.

 - Find the latest spread and moneyline odds for Illinois at SISportsbook.